Full tanks and tankers: a stubborn oil glut despite OPEC cuts

 Still, the patchy evidence of draining storage has fallen far short of what investors expected after OPEC and non-OPEC nations agreed on production cuts last November.

+The glut is ending, and tanks are slowly emptying, but not at the rate many oil market players had hoped, said Amrita Sen, chief oil analyst at Energy Aspects.

-“People were impatient and thought we’d start drawing 10 million barrels a day since the first week of January,” said Amrita Sen, chief oil analyst at Energy Aspects.
+“People were impatient and thought we’d start drawing 10 million barrels a day since the first week of January,” she said.
 “We’re still in excess, and there’s lots of inventory around.”Report Typo/Error